20wudy/Sickness_detector/README.txt

-Abstract: Health Monitor
+# Health Monitor

-Using resting/min/max hr data and sleep data to warn users of excessive fatigue and elevated risk of sickness.
+Abstract: Using resting/min/max hr data and sleep data to warn users of excessive fatigue and elevated risk of sickness.
 The user would input the desired values to a website, which would be sent to the model in the backend.

 Dependencies: Please install all libraries listed in requirements.txt